Aiding You After A DWI Charge

 At Tesler & Werblood, our lawyers have experience vigorously defending clients against charges of driving while intoxicated (DWI) and driving under the influence (DUI).
 In Virginia, these terms mean the same thing and are used interchangeably.
 DWI convictions are costly and may consist of fines, court costs, jail time, loss of work and loss of driving privileges.
 As experienced DWI attorneys, we can help you with this criminal matter and get the penalty reduced.

 Call us at 703-534-9300 to reach our Falls Church firm today.
-We offer free DWI consultations so you can learn your legal options at no cost.
+We offer DWI consultations so you can learn your legal options.

 Important Information About DWI Penalties

 If police officers stop you and believe you are intoxicated, they can issue a test through a Breathalyzer to analyze your blood alcohol content (BAC).
 A blood test may also be required and field sobriety tests will likely be conducted.
 Refusal to submit to these tests is a violation of the law, which will result in a one-year suspension of your driver’s license for a first offense.
 The prosecution will use the results of these tests to seek a conviction.

 In Virginia, you are considered to be driving while intoxicated if your BAC is .08 percent or higher.
 A first offense is considered a misdemeanor and carries a fine between $250 and $2,500.
 If you have a BAC higher than .15 percent while driving, you will receive a mandatory sentence of five days in jail.
 A first offense also carries with it a one-year suspension of your driver’s license and a requirement to complete an alcohol safety program.
 Fines increase if a minor is present.

 The penalties for second and third offenses increase significantly.